 Hence, as long as we can derive a trend line between 2 variables, either variable could be predicted using the other.
 For contrary examples, see the plots below where predictions are not possible:

-To deduce whether a soldier attribute is a strong predictor of commander potential, we can examine how closely its data points follow the trend line.
+To deduce whether an attribute is a strong predictor of commander potential, we can examine how closely its data points follow the trend line.
 This is as measured by a correlation coefficient, r.

 When data points are concentrated tightly along a trend line, it is a sign that the predictor is strong, and it will be represented by a correlation coefficient of large magnitude.
 For example, the correlation coefficients for fitness and IQ against commander potential were found to be r = 0.7 and r = 0.9 respectively, implying that fitness is weaker than IQ as a predictor.
 Intuitively, the more fluctuations in data points, the more difficult it would be to draw reliable predictions from them.